Senior Research Scholar

 Jordan Hall 5138

 In my free time, I like to play with my amazing dog Denali, hiking and traveling, and playing soccer.
-I am also an avid Oklahoma Sooners and Arsenal fan.
+I am also an avid Oklahoma Sooners football and Arsenal fan.
 Since I started my PhD in 2015, I’ve been trying to visit every US National Park, and as of 2020, I have visited 53 out of 63.

 Bachelor of Science, Meteorology, University of Oklahoma (2012)